 If all that sounds like too much hard work, jump in the car and drive the 8 miles up to Morte Point.
 Once notorious for smugglers, it is now one of the area's most remarkable beauty spots.
 Walk along jagged cliffs that tower over sandy bays and see if you can spot seals playing in the surf as you walk from Morte Point towards Bull Point.
 It’s a great walk for nature lovers and romantic types will love the tranquillity of the secluded coves of Rockham Bay and Bennett's Mouth on the way.

 Whether you’re heading to Croyde with a group of friends for a sparkling celebration or you’re a family looking for the perfect summer holiday, we have a selection of self-catering accommodation to suit everyone.
-From beachfront apartments overlooking the Atlantic Ocean to converted cowsheds with breathtaking country views, our Croyde holiday cottages offer an authentic taste of real North Devon life.
+From beachfront apartments overlooking the Atlantic Ocean to converted cowsheds with breathtaking country views and luxury properties with hot tubs, our Croyde holiday cottages offer an authentic taste of real North Devon life.

 The local vibe: